 5 ways to reduce your vehicle insurance premiums

-2020 is a tough year and many people are looking for ways to decrease their expenses.
 Good news is that, with many people now working from home and commuting less, you may be able to negotiate a better rate on car insurance.
-South Africa’s leading general insurer, Santam, says consumers should speak to their insurer if any of their circumstances have changed during the pandemic.
+Consumers should speak to their insurer if any of their circumstances have changed during the pandemic.

 Having insurance on your car is vital - it protects you against the financial risk associated with hijacking, theft and accidents.
 In South Africa, if your vehicle is under finance, you are legally required to have comprehensive car insurance.